RingOfStorms/dotfiles/readme.md

 ## Local tooling

-- stormd
-  - get stormd and build locally, copy release build to /etc/stormd
-  - enable stormd mod TODO LEFT OFF HERE... get this working on lio
 - atuin setup
   - if atuin is on enable that mod in configuration.nix, make sure to `atuin login` get key from existing device
   - TODO move key into secrets and mount it to atuin local share
+- stormd onboard to network

 ## Darwin